DevOpsOttawaMeetup/info/sponsorship-guidelines.md

 #### How many guests will be invited?
-The entire meetup group will be invited but typically 40-50 people attend.
+The entire meetup group will be invited and typically 40-50 people attend.

 ## Questions / Interested?
 Have questions?
 Interested in sponsoring?
 You can use the Contact button on our Meetup Page to reach us for more information: https://www.meetup.com/DevOps-Ottawa/.